Cawang railway station

 Cawang Station (CW) is a class II railway station located at Jl.
 Tebet Timur Dalam 11, East Tebet, Tebet, South Jakarta, Indonesia.
 The station, which is located at the altitude of +26 meters, is included in Operational Area I Jakarta of Kereta Api Indonesia and only serves the KRL Commuterline route.
 Part of the station is located below Jakarta Inner Ring Road and M.T.
 Haryono street.

 Although named as Cawang, administratively the station is not located in Cawang, Kramat Jati, East Jakarta, but is located some distance to the west of the subdistrict, and borders with Kebon Baru, Tebet, South Jakarta at its east.
+Despite sharing the same name, the KRL station is not to be confused with the unrelated Cawang LRT station on the Jabodebek LRT, which is actually located in Cawang District.
+Instead, this station interchanges with the Jabodebek LRT at Cikoko LRT station.

 Building and layout

 This station has two railway tracks, where both tracks are straight tracks.
-Cawang Station has connection with Cikoko Stasiun Cawang TransJakarta bus station which serves corridor 9 and upcoming Cikoko Station of the Jabodebek LRT via short walk.
+Cawang Station has connection with Cikoko Transjakarta bus station which serves corridor 9 and Cikoko LRT station of the Jabodebek LRT via short walk.

 Services

 The following is a list of train services at Cawang Station.